j h h l . n e t: who

 - WINK - more complicated eight voice MIDI controlled synthesizer.

-- FRAX - script controlled visual text blending and display
+- FRAX - script controlled visual text blending and display program.

-to create animated drawings.
+- VAPOR PAINT - drawing and animation program.
+All drawing gestures on an infinite plane are stored and used to drive pen functions to create animated drawings.
 This is a more technical overview of Vapor Paint

-- EE - Tuning language for tuning different microtonal
+- EE - Tuning language for tuning different microtonal synthesizers.

-- Interesting NeXT software Show
+- Interesting NeXT software ▶

 -

-- LPCView2 - an upgraded and fixed up version of LPCView, it
+- LPCView2 - an upgraded and fixed up version of LPCView, it allows one to draw and revise Linear Predictive Code parameters to synthesize audio.

-- Interesting Internet Software Show
+- Interesting Internet Software ▶

 -